Let’s talk gag reflex. For some of us, it’s much stronger than it is for others. Is it due to a weak stomach?

 Do you really want to deal with gagging and spitting because of something that is supposed to be improving the state of your mouth?

-A Nuvia smile is a twenty-four-hour solution to give you the worry-free smile you deserve.
+You can get a brand new smile with permanent teeth in 24 hours at Nuvia that can take away your gag reflex struggles.
 Your teeth will not slip, slide, fall out, make you spit when you talk, or make you gag.

 Your gag reflex is a natural response to something touching the back of your throat.
 It’s a good thing because it keeps us from choking or swallowing things when we don’t want to.
 It also helps us to vomit when our bodies need to get rid of something that should no longer be contained inside.